acmgit/minetest_poi/README.md

 To Jump now to the PoI's, use the command /poi <Name>.

-If you have the Privs, you can set a Point of Interest with the command /poi_set <Name>.
+If you have the Privs, you can organize Point of Interest with the command /poi_set <Name>
-And with additional Privs you can delete PoI's with the command /poi_delete <Name>.
+and /poi_delete <Name>.
 Or you can reload the whole List with the command /poi_reload.

 As Admin, you can grant Privs for the Player.